Pregnancy and Accommodations

 If you would like to review possible reasonable accommodations contact the EOS/Title IX Office for further information.

-If you are a UTSA faculty or staff member and require workplace accommodations related to pregnancy, contact Human Resources.
+If you are a UTSA faculty or staff member and require workplace accommodations related to pregnancy or pregnancy related conditions, contact OPE.

 - Lactation Rooms